Solucionamos/dummybmc/README.md

 Running
 =======

-``$ python main.py [port]``
+``$ python main.py [-h] [-p PORT] [--sensordata SENSORDATA]``

 Will execute the XMLServer implementation with sensor setup as provided in server/sensor\_data.csv.
-Optional argument port sets the port on which the server will listen to requests, defaults to 8080.
+Optional port argument sets the port on which the server will listen to requests, defaults to 8080.
+Optional sensordata argument refers to the csv file containing the server's sensor settings, defaults to 'server/sensor\_data.csv'.